Bactrocera cucurbitae: Mechanical

 There are two common mechanical methods of control.
 One is to use a protective covering to wrap the fruit while it develops.
 The other is to use baited traps.
-The latter is less cost effective and also best way to control them without affecting environment.
+The former is less cost effective, but is the best way to control them without affecting the environment.

 Cultural

 The most effective cultural management technique to destroy the infested fruit that is not marketable, and then to dispose of the crop residues as soon as harvest is complete.

 Biological control

 Between 1947 and 1952 in Hawaii, natural enemies of fruit flies were introduced.
 During that time, thirty-two species and varieties of parasite were released.
 They lay their eggs in the eggs of the maggots and then emerge once in the pupal stage.

 When the braconid parasitoids Fopius arisanus or Pysttalia fletcheri were used, and attacked both melon fly eggs and larvae at the same time, suppression of development was as much as 56%.

+Additionally, sterile insect technique has been used in biological control efforts, with success in eradicating the fly from Japan.